Franklin McCain: Legacy

 The section of the lunch counter where McCain and his fellow protesters sat is now preserved at the National Museum of American History.
 In 2002, North Carolina A&T commissioned a monument to be created in honor of McCain and the three other members of the Greensboro Four.
 The sculpture named February One was unveiled during the 42nd anniversary of the Greensboro Sit-ins.
 In addition to the monument, the four men each have residence halls named for them on the university campus.

-In 1991, McCain was the recipient of the honorary Doctor of Philosophies in humanities from NC A&T State University.
-He went on to hold positions on the NAACP Legal Defense and Educational Fund Board and on the National Conference for Christians and Jews.
+In 1991, McCain received the honorary Doctor of Philosophy in Humanities from NC A&T State University.
+He went on to hold positions on the NAACP Legal Defense and Educational Fund Board and the National Conference for Christians and Jews.
 Upon the election of Obama, McCain spoke to NC A&T State alumni declaring that the hard work was "just about to begin" as he urged blacks to be more active in civic events like attending city council meetings.

 Franklin McCain's grandson, Franklin "Mac" McCain III, was a starting cornerback for North Carolina A&T, Franklin Sr.'s alma mater.
 He later played in the National Football League (NFL) for the Denver Broncos and Philadelphia Eagles.